axelpale/redis-sorted-set/README.md

 The API follows Redis' [Sorted Set Commands](https://redis.io/commands#sorted_set) as precisely as possible, with a few additional methods such as `.has(member)`.

+Note that keys can be strings, symbols, or objects.

 ```js

 var SortedSet = require('redis-sorted-set');